jozefg/learn-tt/README.md

 ### Proof Assistants

 One of the fun parts of taking in an interest in type theory is that you get all sorts of fun new programming languages to play with.
-These are useful on two fronts

- - You can use them to formalize what you've seen so far
- - Actually working in the type theory gives you a much better understanding for it
- - You can tie in your software-engineering experience with all this math stuff.

 Some major proof assistants are

  - Coq